tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Glove of Glimpsed Sorrow

+_Recharge 11+:_ Should anyone else touch your gloved hand, they receive a momentary psychic flash of some terrible tragedy, usually inspired by whatever is currently uppermost in their minds, or whatever they fear most deeply.
+The victim is aware that this is a just a passing vision, and does not mistake it for reality unless they are already prone to such misapprehensions.
+In addition, when you attack one or more enemies, you may activate the gloves to deal an extra +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).

+**Quirk:** You know that a terrible tragedy, worse than anything you or anyone else could ever imagine, will instantly befall the world if you ever remove these gloves.

+---

 #### Gloves of Mind Rot

 _Recharge 6+:_ When you hit one or more foes with an arcane spell attack, deal +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).